-season, where she will sail to the Caribbean hosting more than 2,700 passengers ages 18+.
-She’ll feature unique spaces including a tattoo studio.
+season.
+Scarlet Lady will sail to the Caribbean hosting more than 2,700 passengers ages 18+ and feature unique spaces including a tattoo studio.

 The name Scarlet Lady appeared on one of the earliest planes to fly for Virgin Atlantic.
 Now, as the flagship for the Virgin Voyages fleet, the Scarlet Lady name will be paired with the brand’s iconic mermaid image.
 She reflects a powerful spirit guide and will adorn the hull of the ship.

 Virgin released renderings of exterior and interior spaces inspired by the brand’s design concept – the Modern Romance of Sailing.
 Building on the company’s mission to redefine what those expect from a sea vacation Virgin has carefully curated a Creative Collective featuring some of the world’s leading interior design firms, none of whom have ever designed for the cruise industry before.